 Do Airlines Refund Money If the Flight Gets Cancelled or Delayed Due to Weather?

-When your flight is delayed due to extreme weather conditions, you will not qualify for any compensation as weather conditions are deemed “extraordinary circumstances” as mentioned in Article 5 III of Regulation (EC) No. 261/2004.
+Also, when your flight is delayed due to extreme weather conditions, you will not qualify for any compensation as weather conditions are deemed “extraordinary circumstances” as mentioned in Article 5 III of Regulation (EC) No. 261/2004.

 Rains usually don’t have an impact on the flight take-off.
 However, flights can be delayed or even cancelled in certain conditions due to extreme weather conditions.
 That’s because heavy rain can limit the pilot’s vision during the take-off and may even cause the engine to flame out in very few cases (but it can be re-ignited).